Alemannenring

-The Alemannenring was an auto racing circuit in Southern Germany.
+The Alemannenring was a former street circuit in Southern Germany.
 The circuit was located on public roads around in the industrial area of Singen in Baden-Württemberg.
-It hosted its final motor race in 1995.
+It hosted its final motor race in September 1995.

 Circuit

 The circuit was 2.800 km long and based around a series of four lane wide roads in the town of Singen (Hohentweil).
 The circuit was 14 m wide, apart from on the start/finish straight where it decreased to 9 m due to the pitlane.
 The track featured eight turns, seven of which were 90-degree turns and the other a 180-degree hairpin turn.
 There was also a small chicaned section towards the end of the straight on Robert Gerwig Strasse.
-The track is similar to the Norisring, for its street profile, length and for having 8 turns.
+The track was similar to the Norisring, for its street profile, length and for having 8 turns.

 German Touring Car Events

 The circuit hosted a Deutsche Tourenwagen Meisterschaft (DTM) event annually between 1991 and 1995, the only racing the street circuit ever saw.